 For a moment think of the Earth again as a painting.
 Instead of having been given a magic wand through our technology we have been given a paintbrush and we are the artists - the creative artists of the painting.
-At one time it was a blank piece of canvas like the moon - a barren planet as described in the Preface.
+At one time it was a blank piece of canvas like the moon - a barren planet as described in the preface.
 Somehow in the past it was endowed with lush forests, blue skies, fresh air for us to breathe, and an abundance of colorful species and vegetation scattered all over it.
 How this happened is not important at this point.
 More important is that so far we have dulled the colors of the painting by killing species, destroying ecosystems, depleting resources, and contaminating the skies.
-This once colorful painting is losing its colors tending toward a blur of gray, not so different than the surface of any barren planet.
+This once colorful painting is losing its colors tending toward a blur of grey, not so different than the surface of any barren planet.

 As the creative artists we have the technology.
 We have the paintbrush and the paint but do we have the vision and sense of responsibility to take care of the beautiful work that has evolved as a part of Nature - and build upon it?
 With our technology we can protect what we have and we can allow it to flourish.
 We have made efforts but they seem modest.
 For example, we have created wildlife reserves to protect the destruction of animal species and ecosystems.
 We have attempted to change our energy consumption to other options such as to electricity or solar power as opposed to coal and oil, which may be harming our atmosphere.
 We need to work harder though and our actions must be taken as a global unified effort.
 We must take responsibility and as we paint we must be very careful not to destroy the work that was done before us.
 The creations that were painted by Nature are so important to our future.

 In the grand scheme of things it might seem insignificant to lose some rare butterfly species in the Amazon, especially when one considers that species have come and gone through the eons.
 After all, who would really know or care?
 Is it not just the survival of the fittest anyway and hence if a species becomes extinct that is the way it was meant to be?
 Imagine for a moment though that the butterfly species is like a loss of a color on the painting called Earth - maybe it is a light hue of blue and purple, hardly noticeable.
 Nevertheless the color is a part of the entire painting and the loss of the color ultimately affects the entire piece of work, not just a small spot.
 This is not so unlike the idea that the loss of one species can affect the balance of an entire ecosystem.
 It is one thing for the species to fade as a result of the evolution of Nature.
 It is another thing for us to use our technological advantage to wipe out a species to service our indulgent demands for immediate pleasure.
-I imagine it will be difficult one day for our future generations to understand why we risked causing elephants to become extinct so that we could make profits from selling trinkets made from their tusks, why we killed sharks so that we could eat their fins, or why we over-fished our waters so that we could feed the indulgent desires of an out of control population.
+I imagine it will be difficult one day for our future generations to understand why we risked causing elephants to become extinct so that we could make profits from selling trinkets made from their tusks.
+I imagine it will be difficult to explain why we killed sharks so that we could eat their fins, or why we over-fished our waters so that we could feed the indulgent desires of an out of control population.

 We must care for other plant and animal species and their ecosystems.
 We must care for the water and the air.
 They touch our senses - our sight, our smell, and our taste.
 They are the colors on the Earth to which we are so connected because, at our deepest level, we are a reflection of all these beautiful things.
 One day when we might live in a world of cement and machines, we may finally realize that in losing the diversity and purity that Nature gave us, we have lost the things that brought us some of our greatest pleasures - the colors in our lives.
 Just because we have been endowed with an abundance of beauty and colors does not make it right to waste and abuse it.
 We should not be blinded by all that we have just so that we might destroy it to fill our indulgent needs.

 We have accepted the paintbrush, the great powers of technology, but can we take responsibility for the future?
 Can we find it in ourselves to care for all Life and the Earth?
-We may have become the creators of our own destiny but still we are only subjects of Nature and the Universe.
+We may have become the creators of our own destiny but still we are only subjects of Nature and the universe.
 Will we find the knowledge and wisdom necessary to protect what we have and what we are?